Why Random Acts of Kindness Matter to Your Well-being

 When we practice random acts of kindness,

-- It releases an energy.
-We feel better and the recipients of our acts feel better, which then makes them more likely to be kind to other people.
+- It releases positivity: We feel better and the recipients of our acts feel better, which then makes them more likely to be kind to other people.

 - It can reduce pain.
 Dopamine, serotonin, and endogenous opioids are released by kind behavior.